daqasimi18/Computer-Science-Capstone-Project/README.md

 * CNN layers of analysis, including the Flatten and Dense methods in the photo analysis layers.
 * Save the model in a file located in the same directory as ageDetection.py, and the model is then loaded from the saved file.
 This can avoid retraining the model every time the code is run, which is convenient.
 Notice, if you're running the python scrip file for the first time it will take a while until the model is trained.
 For the first time while the model trains it also gets saved in a file which will be used to make prediction at a faster time when you use the program again.
 * Provide the index of the photo you want to predict the age from.
-* Currently the output of the program looks like the following
+* Currently the output of the program looks like the following lines
 <br />  Original Age: 50
 <br />  1/1 [==============================] - 0s 224ms/step
 <br />  Predicted Age: 46